mims-harvard/COMPASS-web/docs/01_ITRP_datasets_description.md

 ### About
 This collection pertains to datasets utilized for analyzing the response to immune therapy across various cancer types.
 Each dataset is characterized by the cohort size, the specific type of cancer studied, the count of patients categorized into responders and non-responders, the sequencing technology used, and associated scholarly references.

 These datasets are crucial for researching the effectiveness of immune therapies, understanding the molecular and genetic factors influencing patient response, and developing personalized treatment strategies.
-Please download all of these datasets via here: https://drive.google.com/drive/folders/1ZsLvB9xUYHs4OrAXMXRYeKXNoaxMbMsG
+Please download all of these datasets via [Google Drive](https://drive.google.com/drive/folders/1ZsLvB9xUYHs4OrAXMXRYeKXNoaxMbMsG)

 | Group         | Cohort      | Cancer Type | Patients(R/NR) | Sequencer      | Reference                                                                                                      |